-It was quite something seeing pictures of Amra and her long, lithe legs on buses, in the conourse of Grand Central Station, on the side of buildings and virtually everywhere I went in New York.
+It was quite something seeing pictures of Amra and her long, lithe legs on buses, in the concourse of Grand Central Station, on the side of buildings and virtually everywhere I went in New York.

 The Rooseveld is beautiful and harks back to a bygone and gracious age.
 I do mean gracious – including the staff.
 One morning, I’d arranged with a colleague to skip the first session and visit the Empire State Building.
-In our defence, the plenary speaker was a South African whom we knew, and who approved of our plan:
+In our defense, the plenary speaker was a South African whom we knew, and who approved of our plan:

 You’ve heard it all before….

 That morning, I came down in the elevator, and into the lobby (you see, I can speak American, too…in South Africa, that would be the lift and the foyer).
-I’d been awake for hours (again, my brain was still in South Africa), watching TV and hearing how a vehicle transporting broiler chickens had jacknifed on an overpass, wreaking havoc on the traffic.
+I’d been awake for hours (again, my brain was still in South Africa), watching TV and hearing how a vehicle transporting broiler chickens had jack-knifed on an overpass, wreaking havoc on the traffic.
 I was fascinated by the politics: it was in the run up to Obama’s nomination as presidential candidate.
-The lobby was desserted.
+The lobby was deserted.
 No sign of D. Ahem… best I check the time.